Skip Navigation

 2. Perform collection maintenance including materials evaluation, selection, and weeding

-3. Create and conduct programming or procure performers for teen programming both on and off-site and oversee its completion
+3. Create and conduct programming or procure performers for young adult programming both on and off-site and oversee its completion

-5. Read teen books to maintain a working knowledge of popular authors and genres
+5. Read Young Adult books to maintain a working knowledge of popular authors and genres

-6. Participate in the Library’s teen social media presence
+6. Participate in the Library’s Young Adult social media presence

-7. Work with the Adult Services Manager and IT Librarian to maintain the teen portion of the Library’s web site, which may include creating, posting, or deleting information
+7. Work with the Adult Services Manager and IT Librarian to maintain the Young Adult portion of the Library’s web site, which may include creating, posting, or deleting information

 8. Seek and participate in professional development and continuing education opportunities